TechRZN-DNS/TechRZN-Blocklist-Collection/README.en.md

 ## 🔞 Parental Control & Adult Content (Optional)
 > [!WARNING]
-> **Intentional Separation:** The following lists are **NOT** included in the Master List.
-We have decided to offer them separately to avoid "overblocking" and to give every user the choice whether to activate these strict filters.
+> **Conscious Separation:** The following lists are **NOT** included in the Master List.
+We have decided to offer these separately to avoid "overblocking" and to give every user the choice whether to activate these strict filters.

 <p align="center">
   <a href="https://raw.githubusercontent.com/TechRZN-DNS/TechRZN-Blocklist-Collection/main/techrzn_porn.txt">